-Recently, I had a woman email me asking my advice about mascara for mature women.
-She contacted me after reading an article I had written about eyebrow pencils for gray hair and was curious about the rest of my eye makeup usage.
+Recently, I had a woman email me asking for my advice about mascara for mature women.
+She contacted me after reading an article I had written about eyebrow pencils for gray hair and was curious about the rest of my eye makeup routine.

 I had to stop and think about whether I had changed my makeup over the years without realizing it.
 It turns out, I had.
-Sometimes these choices were subtle and other times it became quite a shift.
+Sometimes these choices were subtle and other times quite drastic.
 When I began thinking about how aging changes our face, I realized it isn't just a change of color we need to make—there is much more to consider.

 Should You Curl Your Eyelashes?

-I always wanted to have long lashes that curled up and framed my eyes, but I didn't have those, I had straight ones which were light at the ends.
+Like most women, I always wanted long lashes that curled up and framed my eyes, but I didn't have those, mine were straight and light at the ends.
 In other words, they weren't framing my face, they were just there doing their job of keeping dust and particles out of my eyes.

-I will tell you now that when I go out, I curl my lashes.
-This is something I have always done and at least for the near future intend to continue.
+I will tell you, when I go out, I curl my lashes.
 There are some drawbacks though.
 One thing I have always hated was the look from the side.
-It creates a sharp angle which looked unnatural.
-From the front, it looked great and gave me a fanned out look which I liked.
-Of course, I could never get both eyes the same, perhaps it's the same for you.
-When I was younger, I used to use a pin to separate the lashes.
-Looking back, that was pretty darn dangerous and thank goodness nothing happened.
-Now my hands aren't as steady, maybe it's my coffee consumption or just a sign of aging but I don't use a pin, only the tip of the mascara brush or a lash comb.
+It created a sharp angle that looked unnatural.
+From the front, it looked great.
+The lashes fanned out, which was the look I was after.
+Of course, I could never get both eyes to look the same perhaps, it's the same for you.
+When I was younger, I used a sewing pin to separate the lashes.
+That was pretty dangerous, and thank goodness nothing happened.
+Now my hands aren't as steady.
+Whether it's my coffee consumption or just a sign of aging, I'm not sure.
+I no longer use a pin, only the tip of the mascara brush or a lash comb.

-Although I currently curl my lashes, I can see that as I age this may have to change.
+Although I currently curl my lashes, I can see that as I age, this may have to change.
 As we get older, our skin loses its elasticity and begins to sag.
-Gravity is a Bitch, wouldn't you agree ladies?
+Gravity is a bitch!
+Wouldn't you agree with this, ladies?
 You may think that this has nothing to do with whether to use an eyelash curler but it does.
 The skin on the upper eyelid below the eyebrow droops.
 It may also fall at the sides.
-A friend of mine had her eyes lifted saying it interfered with her driving.
-I questioned that but it is what she told her medical insurance company so she decided it was an okay reason to give me.
-Heavens, I don't know why some women have to make themselves feel guilty about having cosmetic surgery done, just admit it.
-Everyone is conscious of the way they look and if you want something done and can afford it, do it.
+A friend of mine had her eyes lifted, saying it interfered with her driving.
+I questioned that, but it is what she told her medical insurance company, so she decided it was an okay reason to give me as well.
+I don't know why some women make themselves feel guilty about having cosmetic surgery.
+Everyone is conscious of the way they look, and if you want something done and can afford it, do it.
 But do it for yourself and be honest about it.

-The problem is if you have deep set, drooping or hooded eyes and you try to curl the lashes, they touch or even poke at the skin above.
-Not only is this uncomfortable, it leaves a series of dots or smudges where the mascara is rubbing off.
-Even if you look down until your mascara is dry, over the course of the day, you will be left with a dirty smudgy line.
-I've included a video below where a woman with hooded eyes demonstrates her makeup routine.
+If you have deep-set, drooping, or hooded eyes, and try to curl the lashes, they touch the skin above.
+Not only is this uncomfortable, but it also leaves smudges where the mascara is rubbing.
+Even if you look down until your mascara is dry, by the end of the day, you will be left with a dirty smudgy line.
+I've included a video further down the article where a woman with hooded eyes demonstrates her makeup routine.